 By JEREMY SPEER

-Jeremy Speer is the publisher of The Courier in Findlay, The Advertiser-Tribune in Tiffin and The Review Times in Fostoria.
-You can reach him at Send an E-mail to jeremyspeer or firstname.lastname@example.org.
+Jeremy Speer is the publisher of The Courier in Findlay, The Advertiser-Tribune in Tiffin and the Review Times in Fostoria.
+He can be reached at Send an E-mail to jeremyspeer or firstname.lastname@example.org.